freedomofpress/securedrop-docs/docs/admin/installation/firewall_opnsense.rst

 |OPNSense Firewall OPT1 Rules|

-Configure Firewall Rules On OPT2
+Configure firewall rules on OPT2
 ''''''''''''''''''''''''''''''''
 Next, navigate to **Firewall ▸ Rules ▸ OPT2**.
 Similarly to OPT1, there should be no rules defined on this interface.
 Add the rules below until the rules in the Web GUI match those